 Information for Students

-The PrepareRI Internship Program application will open on December 3, 2018 and will be DUE February 1, 2019.
+The PrepareRI Internship Program application period closed on February 1, 2019.

 What is the Prepare ri internship program?

 The PrepareRI Internship Program provides paid summer internships for high school juniors in Rhode Island.
 An outside organization, Skills for Rhode Island’s Future, will match students with internship placements based on fit, preparedness, and skill.
 Download a student flyer in English and Spanish here.

 Jumpstart your career.
 Build your resume with experience in a future career field.